rizkyintan/F-QAE24001120-synrgy7-rin-qa-ch7/README.md

 # Welcome to my Quality Assurance Learning Repository! 🚀
-### Chapter 7: UI Automation Testing with Selenium WebDriver 👆🏻💻
+### Chapter 7: Web UI Automation Testing with Selenium WebDriver 👆🏻💻

 Hi folks!
 I am currently learning Software Quality Assurance at SYNRGY Batch 7.
 This repository serves as a dedicated space for storing code and resources related to my quality assurance learning and development journey.
 This repository is specifically designed to provide a comprehensive overview of Chapter 7, focusing on UI automation testing with Selenium WebDriver.
 In this repository, I created test scripts for one of the testing web https://www.saucedemo.com/ which focusing on 4 test cases: